 This is indeed in tandem with the spirit of the Competency Based Curriculum, where it is intended that we reduce the cut-throat competition that has always been associated with national examination,” he added.

-Notably, this year marks a historical turning point for the country since 1985 as it is the first time that there will be no summative national examination in the name of KCPE which was first administered in 1985, at the advent of the 8-4-4 system.
+Notably, 2024 marked a historical turning point for the country since 1985 as it is the first time that there will be no summative national examination in the name of KCPE which was first administered in 1985, at the advent of the 8-4-4 system.

-The last KCPE was held last year with KPSEA replacing it at the primary level, with the new assessment’s key purpose being monitoring learner progress as they proceed to the Junior Secondary School (JSS).
+The last KCPE was held in 2023 with KPSEA replacing it at the primary level, with the new assessment’s key purpose being monitoring learner progress as they proceed to the Junior Secondary School (JSS).

 Follow our WhatsApp Channel for real-time news updates!